minuscorp/swift-typed-throws/SE-XXX Typed throws.md

 `// TODO: This is the \catch\ proposal, to be determined whether it should be includded in the final draft or not`

 Because we now need to explicitly catch specific errors in `catch` clauses a lot, a shorter form is being suggested.
-Having to write `catch let error as FooError` seems a bit inconsistent with the rest of how `catch` works, as `error` is inferred to be a constant of type `Error`.
-The following example makes it pretty clear.
+Having to write catch let error as FooError seems a bit inconsistent with the rest of how catch works, as error is inferred to be a constant of type Error in the general catch clause without mentioning let error.

 ```swift
 do { ... }